decentraland/old-documentation/_posts/development-guide/2020-02-20-smart-items.md

 The basic supported types for parameters are :

-- string
+- _string_
-- integer
+- _integer_
-- float
+- _float_
-- boolean
+- _boolean_

 ##### Special types

-Type `actions` refers to an action in this or another smart item.
-When this type is used, the field will present two dropdown menus to select a smart item and an action from that item.
+Type _actions_ refers to an action in this or another smart item.
+When this type is used, the field will present two dropdown menus.
+One selects a smart item, the other an action from that item.

 ```json
   {